jammymalina/aquiche/README.md

 ### Clearing the Cache & Removing Expired Items

 The cache can be cleared either individually or all cached functions can be cleared with a clear all function.
 The contexts are automatically cleaned up on the cache clear if they were created with the use of `wrap_async_exit_stack` param.
-If you are only using the decorator with the sync functions there is a sync version of clear all function which only clears the "sync" function caches.
+If you are only using the decorator with the sync functions there is a sync version of the clear all function which only clears the "sync" function caches.

 To remove the expired items `remove_expired()` function can be called.